 - Doctor of Philosophy in Molecular Physiology and Biophysics

 Students interested in doctoral studies in molecular physiology and biophysics should apply under the umbrella program in Biomedical Science (select molecular physiology and biophysics subprogram).
 Direct applications to the M.S. and Ph.D. in molecular physiology and biophysics are not currently being considered.
-Students who entered a graduate molecular physiology and biophysics program prior to fall 2017 can refer to the 2015-16 General Catalog for previous degree requirements.

 Two floors of the Bowen Science Building are devoted to research and teaching in the Department of Molecular Physiology and Biophysics.
 Department faculty members also occupy laboratory facilities in the Medical Education Research Facility, Pappajohn Biomedical Discovery Building, and the Carver Biomedical Research Building.
 In addition to specialized equipment in faculty research laboratories, the department provides equipment for fluorescence microscopy, isotope analysis, cell culture, and molecular biology.
 It also has access to the University network and the multimedia education facilities.
 Additional resources are available at the Hardin Library for the Health Sciences.